-Some comments from this year’s camp evaluations when asked what was most valuable about the Heritage Camp experience:
+Some comments from camp evaluations when asked what was most valuable about the Heritage Camp experience:

 - “The most valuable about Heritage Camp to my family is the opportunity to be a part of a family in where we can all connect and share what we are truly passionate about!
 Best experience ever!”

 - “I love that the camp offers something special for everyone in the family and that the camp is full of families just like ours.
 I think it is so valuable for our children to see other families like their own.”

 - “As a counselor, adoptee, & camp alum, I know that Heritage Camp is the only place I actually feel like I fit in.”

 - “We already have a high awareness of our daughter’s birth culture.
 However, camp definitely raises our awareness of the combination of birth and adoption culture and the implications of that.”